ut-parla/Parla.py/examples/commands.md

 # Note
-All commands should be execute in the top level directory of this repo
+All commands should be execute in the top level directory of this repo (PARLA_ROOT) Before running any 3rd party examples, make sure you have read the README in PARLA_ROOT/artifact and compiled the relvant tests.
+Please see source examples/source.h for an example (recommended) configuration.

+Below we list all of the apps (in artifact_launcher) and how they can be run by themselves.

+All scripts aside from `nbody` should have an updated argparse.
+Please run '-h' to see a list of valid options for each.

 # Cholesky 28k (run_cholesky_28k)